Minor updates: September 28, 2023

 a.
 Material Financial Interests

-Personal financial interests, defined as anything of monetary value, regardless of whether the value is readily ascertainable, must be disclosed as outlined in Section 6.a. above.
+Personal financial interests, defined as anything of monetary value, regardless of whether the value is readily ascertainable, must be disclosed as outlined in Section 6.a. above and further detailed in the disclosure requirements.
 However, only certain personal financial interests will be deemed material in determining whether a FCOI exists.
 The standards for defining a material financial interest shall be established by the CIRC in accordance with applicable federal, state, sponsor, or regulatory agencies, as appropriate.

 b.
 Financial Conflicts of Interest